henrik7264/PY_Actors/README.md

 The sequence diagram below shows how the subscription and publishing of messages work.
 The Actor starts by subscribing to a number of messages (message types).
 A callback function is associated to each subscription.
-Each time a message is published the set of callback functions that have subscribed to the message will be executed.
+Each time a message is published the set of callback functions that have subscribed to the message type will be executed.
 This takes place in the Dispatcher where a number of Worker threads will take care of the execution.

 <p align="center">